Coding89/stripe-data-consolidation/README.md

 -------
 ## The solution: Automated normalisation and consolidation of old and new formats (Technical guide - for non-tech guide see bottom)

 This script acts as an automated ETL (Extract, Transform, Load) pipeline that consolidates fragmented, multi-format financial data into a single analysis ready dataset.
+This allows us to analyse the data in one place and create visuals for various different stakeholders.

 It accomplishes this through three core phases: